doouding/eval-desktop/README.md

 ```

 #### Why introduced Rxjs?
 I made this project for learning purpose.
 In facts, the data logical behind this app is not so complicated.
-The reason why I introduced to Rxjs is to learn the new concept of Rxjs.
+The reason why I introduced Rxjs is to learn the new concept of Rxjs.